Impact of the Pandemic on Dementia Care

 What Does Your Behavior Communicate?

-Person living with dementia may struggle to understand the words you say, but they will always pick up on how you say them.
-The emotions behind your words speak volumes.
-Your attitude, facial expressions, tone of voice, and body language all play a crucial role in how your message is received.
-Even if your words are unclear to them, your feelings and intentions can still be understood.
+A Person living with dementia may struggle to understand the words you say, but they will understand How you communicate—the tone of your voice, your facial expressions, body language, and overall attitude—has a significant impact on how your message is received.
+Even if the words are unclear, your feelings and intentions can still be understood.

 Understanding Emotional Intelligence in Caregiving

-Understanding emotional intelligence is essential when caring for someone with dementia.
-It helps you recognize and manage both your emotions and the emotions of the person you are caring for, ensuring your communication is more effective and compassionate.
+Understanding emotional intelligence is essential when caring for someone living with dementia.
+It helps you recognize and manage both your emotions and of the person you are caring for, ensuring your communication is more effective and compassionate.

 Give Your Full Attention

-If you’re a caregiver, focusing solely on tasks like ensuring the person with dementia has eaten or taken their medicine is not enough.
-It’s important to connect with them on a deeper level.
+If you’re a caregiver, focusing solely on tasks like ensuring the person living with dementia has eaten or taken their medicine is not enough.
+It’s important to provide person centered care.

 • Engage in conversation: Include the person with dementia in meaningful exchanges, even if the dialogue is simple.